 The compensation committee is currently composed of Thomas M. Hagerty (Chair), Daniel D. (Ron) Lane and Cary H. Thompson.
 During 2023, Heather H. Miller served as Chair and Mr. Hagerty did not serve on the compensation committee.
 During fiscal year 2023, no member of the compensation committee was a former or current officer or employee of FNF or any of its subsidiaries.
-In addition, during fiscal year 2023, none of our executive officers served (i) as a member of the compensation committee or board of directors of another entity, one of whose executive officers served on our compensation committee, or (ii) as a member of the compensation committee, or (ii) as a member of the compensation committee, or (ii) as a member of the compensation committee, or (ii) as a member of the compensation committee, or (ii) as a member of the compensation committee, or (ii) as a member of the compensation committee, or (ii) as a member of the compensation committee, or (ii) as a member of the compensation committee.
+In addition, during fiscal year 2023, none of our executive officers served (i) as a member of the compensation committee or board of directors of another entity, one of whose executive officers served on our compensation committee, or (ii) as a member of the compensation committee of another entity, one of whose executive officers served on our board.